 There are so many pre-workout formulas on the market that it can be hard to know where to start looking.
 Do you need caffeine or other stimulants?

 Do you need creatine or citrulline or both?
-Should you look for something that doesn’t use artificial sweeteners or are you okay with using sucralose in your pre workout?
+Should you look for something that doesn’t use artificial sweeteners or are you okay with using stevia in your pre workout?

 In a hurry?